Bahasa Rojak: Jangan lupa diri

-"Do not forget your roots" or "Jangan lupa diri" is a rallying cry commonly heard among Malaysians interested in protecting their linguistic heritage.
+"Jangan lupa diri" ("Do not forget your roots") is a rallying cry commonly heard among Malaysians interested in protecting their linguistic heritage.
 This statement suggests that, regardless of race, the Malaysian people have their own roots and ancestral origin to protect.
 In 2002, Tun Dr. Mahathir proposed that English be 'a tool' to obtain knowledge in the sciences and mathematics, as part of education in Malaysia.

 Controversy

 Code-switching between English and Malaysian and the use of novel loanwords is widespread, forming Bahasa Rojak.
 Consequently, this phenomenon has raised the displeasure of linguistic purists in Malaysia, in their effort to uphold use of the prescribed standard language.